 Uphold Disclaimer: Assets available on Uphold are subject to region.
 All investments and trading are risky and may result in the loss of capital.
 Cryptoassets are largely unregulated and are therefore not subject to protection.

 Binance is one of the largest and most well-known cryptocurrency exchanges in the world.
-The benefits of purchasing DASH here is that you benefit from the lower exchange fees than competing exchanges, and the increased liquidity enables you to buy and sell quickly to take advantage of market moving news.
+The benefits of purchasing Dash (DASH) here are both lower fees than competing exchanges, and increased liquidity enabling you to buy and sell quickly to take advantage of market moving news.

 Use Discount Code: EE59L0QP for 10% cashback off all trading fees.